 You can visit the Chamber of Catherine de Médici and the Chamber of Diane de Poitiers which are furnished in the 16th century style, then through the private apartments such as the dining room and the main salon that are decorated in a more recent style.
 The Chateau de Chaumont hosts the International Garden Festival each year.

 The “Madness of the Duke of Choiseul” or “Monument to Friendship” was built by the Duke in 1775, after his exile from the court of King Louis XV, in tribute to all his friends who had shown him their loyalty.

 The Chanteloup Pagoda, is an 18th century architectural folly located in a 14-hectare parknear Amboise.
 The Pagoda standing 40 metres high has incredibly scenic views of the castle of Amboise, the forest and the Loire Valley.

 Shopping in Amboise France

-> As you walk up Rue Nationale and through the ancient clock tour you will spot Maison Bigot which has been in this location for over 100 years.
+As you walk up Rue Nationale and through the ancient clock tour take a moment to notice the half-timbered buildings full of shops and cafes you will spot Maison Bigot which has been in this location for over 100 years.
 They specialize in cakes and chocolate so take a seat and enjoy.

-> The Place Michel Debre which runs of Rue Nationale is a lovely street right at the foot of the Chateau Amboise and it has dozens of great cafes to just people-watch from.
+The Place Michel Debre which runs of Rue Nationale is a lovely street right at the foot of the Chateau Amboise and it has dozens of great cafes to just people-watch from.
 This street is pedestrian-only during certain hours and is perfect for a morning walk before coffee.